Action Items: Definition, Benefits, How to Make Them

 When you are not sure if it is clear enough, it is best to include extra details with bullet points.
 This will make it more specific and clear what action is expected.
 For example, if the action is to identify a supplier you can add bullet points such as:

-- Contact five options
+- Find five options

 - Verify inventory with them

 - Set up a meeting with the ones that pass